dillansimmons/storybook/readme.md

     - swept: the output only happens in a quarter circle that covers half the board in a swoop
     - sando: the output happens in the top 1/3 and bottom 1/3 of the board, the middle is untouched
     - cross: the output happens in the four corners of the board, leaving an empty + in the middle

 Behind: true or false.
 Do the outputs happen on top of or behind the pegs

 Hyper: Any output on top lightens the peg underneath it

+SquarePeg: true or false.
+Is the peg round or square

 #### Prose:
 The prose is very variable and dynamic but basically consists of 3 main prompts filled in with a combination of 2100-2200 unique words.
 Prose can sound absurdist (like many movies from the 80s) but should be structurally sound and make sense as a sentance.
-They are intentionally built to represent a movie plot or scene.
+They are intentionally built to represent a movie plot or scene and allude to a larger story.

 > A noseless kill bot and a plump heroic dog pair, a maddening fight lies ahead of them.